top of page

 Tongue after several weeks of cleaning.
 There is still some room for improvement but what a difference!
 This person is visibly in better health and feels like it.
 Note the healthy colour of the tonsils and surrounding tissues.
 Compare this with the original photo.

-When looking carefully at a tongue, if there is a mat of white, grey or brown matter on it, this is most likely made up of yeast, fungi and bacteria, and dead tissue.
+When looking carefully at a tongue, if there is a mat of white, grey, or brown matter on it, this is likely made up of yeast, fungi, and bacteria, and dead tissue.
 Think of this as the "Mother Lode" for infecting the entire body.
-These bugs will continually shed, infecting other body parts, including the gums, sinuses, gut, and even the lungs, bladder, and skin.
-So every time the person swallows, coughs, sneezes and even breathes, bugs from the tongue ingest deep into the body, even during sleep.
+These bugs will continually shed, infecting other body parts, including the gums, sinuses, gut, and even the lungs, and skin.
+So every time a person swallows, coughs, sneezes, and even breathes, bugs from the tongue ingest deep into the body, even during sleep.
+Toxins that are produced may end up in the circulation, giving a "hangover" feeling, and they are a stress on the liver and kidneys.

 Chronic infections such as these are common, and they gradually wear people down.